 As spring took hold, the plants did what nature programmed them to do, and while I loved walking the yard each day to see what had “popped” or what had changed, the yard no longer needed me the way it had earlier in the season.
 Something else began calling to me.

-It started in the bathroom. . . well, actually, it started with.
+It started in the bathroom. . . well, actually, it started with a video I saw online here.
 And after that, one morning, I woke up, went into the bathroom, and with no other premeditation, I gutted it of everything except the essentials.
 Most everything else went to the trash, as that is what it really was.
 In fact, I still regret keeping two curling irons and three blow dryers, when I know I only need one, but I am, after all, still a work in progress.

 This deep gutting and subsequent cleaning had an interesting effect.
 Every time I walked into that bathroom, I would smile.
 Seriously.
 A big deep smile would come over me, envelope me, and take over my whole body with warmth.
 What was this. . . smile thing?
 It’s a frickin’ bathroom, for God’s sake.
 It became like a drug, an addiction, and I began doing this purging and cleaning all over the house.